Spijkervet/eurovision-dataset/README.md

 # Eurovision Song Contest Dataset
 The Eurovision Song Contest is a freely-available dataset containing audio features, metadata, contest ranking and voting data of 1562 songs that have competed in the Eurovision Song Contests.

 Every <b>year</b>, the dataset is updated with the contest's results.
-This release contains the audio features, contestant metadata and voting data of 1562 entries that participated in the Eurovision Song Contest from its first occurrence in 1956 until now.
+This release contains the contestant metadata and voting data of 1562 entries that participated in the Eurovision Song Contest from its first occurrence in 1956 until now.
+The corresponding audio for every song can be streamed through YouTube.

 The metadata and voting data are provided by the [EurovisionWorld](https://eurovisionworld.com) fansite.